-Hazard insurance, also known as dwelling insurance, isn’t a stand-alone insurance policy.
+Hazard insurance, also known as dwelling coverage, isn’t a stand-alone insurance policy.
 You only get it as a part of standard homeowner’s insurance coverage.
 It protects your property against damage from certain events and large-scale natural disasters.
 The policy will cover costs associated with repairs to the property if it was damaged by a covered peril.

-Hazard insurance applies to the coverage of your home’s roof, structure, and foundations.
+This insurance applies to the coverage of your home’s roof, structure, and foundations.
 In some cases, depending on your insurance provider, this policy can extend to your personal belongings as well.

 Sometimes, it is included in commercial property insurance, umbrella insurance or car insurance.
-(Check with your local insurance agent for additional details.)

 Many people will confuse hazard insurance with catastrophe insurance.
 While they both do provide coverage against natural disasters, catastrophe insurance is a standalone policy that can be purchased separately, while hazard insurance is not.
 Hazard insurance, as a portion of an existing homeowner’s policy, cannot be purchased separately.

 When it comes to hazard insurance, some regions (such as California) also require a Natural Hazard Report (NHD Report).
 This shows whether or not your property is in an area considered a high-risk zone.
 The report considers fires, hail, severe storms, and other natural disasters as potential risks.
 You can get this report from a real estate agent or from a third-party company.
 The report costs $50 to $150 depending on its contents and length.